 ASCO’s Quality Training Program prepares physician-led oncology teams to design, implement, and lead successful quality improvement activities in their practice settings.
 ASCO’s program is developed by oncologists and oncology care specialists for oncology practice teams.

 - Empowers practice teams to improve clinical care and operational performance

 - Teaches teams how to balance quality improvement projects with demanding schedules and competing priorities

 The 6-month program includes five days of in-person learning across three sessions, as well as hands-on learning at the participants’ practices.
 To ensure a well-rounded experience, sessions include seminars, case examples, and small group exercises.

-In 2018, sessions will be held regionally in Miami, FL, and Alexandria, VA.
-Participants who complete the course are eligible for MOC and CME credits.
-The locations will change each year with a plan to add international locations in the future.
-If you are interested in hosting a QTP in your country, please complete our International Interest Survey and contact us.
+Participants who complete the course are eligible for both CE credit and ABIM MOC points.
+The locations will change each year within the United States and also in international locations.
+If you are interested in hosting a QTP in your region or country, please complete our International Interest Survey and contact us.

-Two to four members of each team, including the team leader, must attend three sessions, with each session having two dates to choose from:
+Two to four members of each team, including the team leader, must attend three in-person meetings.

 Knowledge and Skills Acquired During the Course